Hezbollah Confirms Attack On Israeli Military Company In Tel Aviv Suburbs

 Date

-(MENAFN- IANS) Beirut/Jerusalem, Oct 24 (IANS) Hezbollah has said it attacked the Israel Military Industries Ltd., also referred to as Ta'a, in the suburbs of Tel Aviv with missiles.
+BEIRUT Oct 24 (NNN-NNA) – Hezbollah said, it attacked last night, the Israel Military Industries Ltd., also referred to as Ta'a, in the suburbs of Tel Aviv, with missiles.

-The Israel Defense Forces (IDF) said earlier in the day that four projectiles were launched on Wednesday evening from Lebanon towards central Israel, adding two of them were intercepted and two others fell, with no casualties reported.
+The Israel Defence Forces (IDF) said that, four projectiles were launched yesterday evening, from Lebanon towards central Israel, adding, two of them were intercepted and two others fell, with no casualties reported.

-Since September 23, the Israeli army has been launching intensive airstrikes on Lebanon in a dangerous escalation with Hezbollah.

-In early October, Israel also launched a ground operation near the southern Lebanese border, allegedly to further cripple Hezbollah's capabilities.
+Since Sept 23, the Zionist army has been launching intensive airstrikes on Lebanon, in a dangerous escalation with Hezbollah.
+Early this month, Israel also launched a ground operation near the southern Lebanese border, allegedly to further cripple Hezbollah's capabilities.– NNN-NNA

 Legal Disclaimer: